Microsoft tops Apple to become No. 1 on Wall Street

 Microsoft has become the most valuable public company in the world, surpassing Apple to claim the title and tying a bow atop a transformative five years for the company.

-The Redmond tech giant, which had briefly overtaken Apple’s market capitalization in intraday trading earlier this week, finally closed at No. 1 on Friday, when Microsoft’s stock price climbed 0.6 percent to a market cap of $851.2 billion, while Apple’s stock dropped 0.5 percent to a value of $847.4 billion.
+The Redmond tech giant, which had briefly overtaken Apple’s market capitalization in intraday trading earlier this week, finally closed at No. 1 on Friday, when Microsoft’s stock price climbed 0.6 percent, giving it a market cap of $851.2 billion, while Apple’s stock dropped 0.5 percent, pushing its value down to $847.4 billion.

 The last time Microsoft’s market capitalization was bigger than Apple’s was in 2010, according to data compiled by Bloomberg.
 Microsoft hasn’t been the most valuable company since the height of the dot-com boom in 2000.